 Adjustment disorder is triggered by stress or trauma, so it is possible that it may co-occur or precede the development of a similar condition like acute stress disorder or posttraumatic stress disorder.
 Unrelated conditions that are commonly diagnosed in people who also struggle with adjustment disorder are personality disorders, depression, and anxiety disorders.
 As much as 70 percent of people diagnosed with adjustment disorder are also diagnosed with other mental illnesses.

-Also commonly co-occurring with adjustment disorder is substance abuse.
-In trying to cope with stress, it is not unusual for someone who lacks healthy strategies to turn to drugs or alcohol.
-This is an unhealthy coping mechanism that only exacerbates mental health issues and that can lead to a substance use disorder or even an overdose.
+Also commonly co-occurring with adjustment disorder are other mental health disorders.
+In trying to cope with stress, it is not unusual for someone who lacks healthy strategies to turn to alternative ways to self-soothe.
+This can be an unhealthy coping mechanism that only exacerbates mental health issues.

 Call for a Free Confidential Assessment.877-727-4343